-The Feed Engine concept encapsulates network-related aspects to let the Handler focus on market data processing.
-It also provides advanced facilities on utilizing system resources used by the Handler to achieve best performance and latency characteristics.
+The Feed Engine concept encapsulates data delivery aspects to let the Handler focus on market data processing.
+It also provides advanced facilities on utilizing system resources to achieve the best performance and latency characteristics.

-Invoked by the Feed Engine working thread before entering a master processing loop.
+Invoked by the working thread before entering master processing loop.

 Event callback is invoked in the context of working thread allowing the subscriber to perform thread-specific turning like setting affinity or priority for the thread.

-Invoked by the Feed Engine when working thread is about to end.
+Invoked by when a particular working thread is about to end.